Playground

 UI Pane Sections

 • Redirects: toggle and set followRedirects (0-20).
-Single + Proxy only.
+Single, Proxy, Auto.
 Browser follows redirects on its own.

-• Flags: unblocker, tryJsonData, returnBuffer.
-Single + Proxy.
+• Flags: unblocker, tryJsonData, returnBuffer for Single and Proxy.
+Auto exposes forceProxy and returnSession instead.

 • Browser: browser-only options such as checkStatus and checkText.